 The Red Panda (Ailurus fulgens) is a mammal, native to the eastern Himalayan mountains and southwestern China.

-Red pandas have reddish-brown fur, a long shaggy tail, and short front legs.
-They have light white patches on their faces, especially around their noses and ears.
-They have black noses and black eyes.
+The Red Panda has reddish-brown fur, a long shaggy tail with six coloured rings, and short front legs.
+It has light white patches on its face, especially around its nose and ears.
+It has a black nose and black eyes.

-They have thick fur on the soles of the paws, which provides thermal (heat) insulation in the snow.
+It has thick fur on the soles of its paws, which provides thermal (heat) insulation in the snow.

-They feed mainly on bamboo (about 66% of the time), but they also eat the leaves of trees, grass, roots, acorns, eggs, birds and insects.
-They are omnivorous, because they eat all types of foods (omni means all).
+It feeds mainly on bamboo (about 66% of the time), but it also eats the leaves of trees, grass, roots, acorns, eggs, birds and insects.
+It is omnivorous, because it eats all types of foods.

-Red Pandas are noctural, meaning that they are active at night.
-They are sedentary during the day.
+The Red Panda is nocturnal, meaning that it is active at night.
+It is sedentary during the day.

 They are ready to have babies when they are about 18 months to 3 years old.
 They have live young in a nest of grass and leaves in a hollow tree or rock crevice.

 It prefers mountainous, cold regions.